leiyangleon/Geogrid/README.md

        ------------------output file names------------------
        winlocname:          (output) file name for the pixel indices (at each grid point)
-       winoffname:          (output) file name of the coarse displacement (at each grid point)
+       winoffname:          (output) file name of the pixel displacement (at each grid point)
        winro2vxname:        (output) file name of the conversion coefficients from pixel displacement to motion velocity in geographic x-coordinate (at each grid point)
        winro2vyname:        (output) file name of the conversion coefficients from pixel displacement to motion velocity in geographic y-coordinate (at each grid point)
        Note: "winoffname", "winro2vxname" and "winro2vyname" will be created only when "dhdxname", "dhdyname", "vxname", and "vyname" are provided